Leadership & Faculty

-Brian Steel is the Director of the Cleantech to Market program to which he brings 35 years of business innovation and leadership experience.
+Brian Steel is the Director of The Strauch Cleantech to Market Program to which he brings 35 years of business innovation and leadership experience.
 He is a repeat member of the Haas “Club of 6” for teaching excellence.
 Brian is a member of the investment advisory board of the Commonwealth Energy Fund and was a founding member of the external advisory board of the Innovation Incubator (a Wells Fargo/NREL joint venture).

 Brian has served as an advisor to the Department of Energy, working on both renewable energy financing and solar initiatives and was Senior Advisor to the Renewable Energy Trust and an advisor to the Berkeley Startup Cluster.
 Prior to joining the UC Berkeley faculty, Brian was Vice President of Corporate Strategy & Development for PG&E Corporation, where he led the energy industry’s first tax-equity solar project financing by an investor-owned utility, investing $400 million in nearly $1 billion of photovoltaic assets from 2010-2011.